-The P. ovis surveillance programme was coordinated with the surveillance program for paratuberculosis in llamas and alpacas.
-All known camelid holdings were selected for sampling in an active surveillance programme.
+The active P. ovis surveillance programme was coordinated with the surveillance programme for paratuberculosis in Ilamas and alpacas.
+All known camelid holdings were selected for sampling.
 However, holdings that had been sampled continuously in the paratuberculosis programme for the last three years, and holdings with no camelids older than 36 months were excluded from sampling.
-Additionally, dead or euthanized alpacas and lamas selected for investigations in the surveillance program for tuberculosis, were also included in the P. ovis programme (passive surveillance).
+Additionally, dead or euthanized alpacas and Ilamas selected for investigations in the surveillance programme for tuberculosis, were also included in the passive P. ovis surveillance programme.